Splash, Creativity, Engaging Your Muse

 Get Your Splash On!

 If you haven't seen The Best of Watercolor, Splash 24, 2023 edition yet, you can purchase the publication online, in digital form here on the Artists Network website.
-Later this summer, watch for the physical magazine which will also be available.
 Read the article about me and my work here.

 As I teach, my students benefit, and I learn.